The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 ![](/img/jobs/sam/meikyoExample.png)

-Now, how to use Meikyo to increase your damage?
+Meikyo is not just a key to use Tendo Setsugekka, but it can be used to increase damage outside of Tendo.
 Consider Meikyo as a GCD saver after you have refreshed both your Fugetsu and Fuka buffs, as it lets you skip an entire two GCDs in your Kasha and Gekko combos.
 The most ideal situation is one where you use all three of Meikyo’s GCDs on Kasha and Gekko only, as using Yukikaze in Meikyo saves you only one GCD and Yukikaze is a weaker finisher.

 <span style="text-decoration:underline;">An example of Meikyo with ideal usage as long as the buffs do not fall off:</span>